yawhide/Lol-personal-counters/README.md

 10. If all goes well, the application starts with no errors, you should see `Server started` and you can navigate to `localhost:8080`
 11. Hit `ctrl-c` or `cmd-c` to stop the server
 12. Navigate to `scripts/` inside the github folder and run `go run data.go api.go analytics.go`
-    - if you see a bunch of urls hitting champion.gg, that is good. we are getting the latest win rates for the current patch. wait until its done (it should exit)
+    - If you see a bunch of urls hitting champion.gg, that is good.
+We are getting the latest win rates for the current patch. wait until its done (it should exit)
 13. Now we are ready to go! run `cd ..` to go back to the root directory and run `go install .`
 14. Now finally run `$GOPATH/bin/Lol-personal-counters` and navigate to `localhost:8080`.
 Please play around and enjoy the app!
 15. If you experience any issues, please email me us at `ert.mcscrad@gmail.com` or write down an app note on my application.
 Thanks!